guifcoelho/RKO/README.md

-# RKO - Random-key optimitization
+# RKO - Random-key optimizer

-This is an implementation of the RKO to solve combinatorial optmization problems.
+This is an implementation of the RKO to solve combinatorial optimization problems.

-The C++ code of this algorithm has been designed to be easy of reuse.
-Users can only implement specific functions (read, decoder and local search).
+This algorithm's C++ code has been designed to be easy to reuse.
+Users can only implement specific functions (read and decoder).

-Here we have the RKO version 1.0 code.
+Here, we have the RKO version 1.0 code.

 ## References